 Do you need Volvo transmission repair?
 Contact Rick & Ray’s Auto Plaza!

-Ideally, your Volvo’s transmission would last the entire life span of your vehicle.
+Ideally, your Volvo’s transmission would last the entire lifespan of your vehicle.
 That isn’t always the case, though.
 Unfortunately, sometimes you need transmission repair before you’re ready to retire the car.
 It’s important to address transmission issues quickly before they worsen or get more expensive.

 A well-oiled transmission will give you many years of service.
 And as a proud Volvo owner, you know how important it is to get a long lifespan out of your vehicle.
 Taking care of your transmission is a big part of vehicle maintenance.
 Not sure what’s wrong with your Volvo?
 Well, we’re here to help.
-Here are nine top signs that you are in need of Volvo transmission repair.
+Here are nine top signs that you need Volvo transmission repair.

 1. Leaking Fluid

-Transmission fluid should be translucent, in a red or pink color.
+Transmission fluid should be translucent in a red or pink color.
 And it will smell sweet.
 If you see a puddle of fluid on the driveway or garage floor, you should have the car looked at right away.
 If left unchecked, that leak can lead to more serious damage within your transmission.
 Anytime a puddle appears under your car, no matter how small, it’s critical that you find the source of the leak and address the root cause.
 A

 2. Burning Smell